Kong/docs.konghq.com/app/gateway/2.6.x/admin-api/rbac/examples.md

 ## Entity-Level RBAC: a Primer

-Kong Enterprise's new RBAC implementation goes one step further in permissions
+{{site.base_gateway}}'s new RBAC implementation goes one step further in permissions
 granularity: in addition to "endpoint" permissions, it supports entity-level permissions, meaning that particular entities, identified by their unique ID, can be allowed or disallowed access in a role.